seemc0/jLoader/README.md

 ```
 # Step 2:

+Download an animated loading graphic and name it "loader.gif" and place it in the "images" folder.
+You can download the one I used in my images folder if you wish.

+# Step 3:

 Directly after your opening body tag, create a div with an id of "jLoader" like so
 ```
 <div id="jLoader"></div>